 Definitions, Acronyms, Abbreviations

-User: PUser + VUser

-PUser: Physical user, the person who goes directly to the market without using the application.
+Physical user: the person who goes directly to the market without using the application.

-VUser: Virtual user, any person who uses the app to line up virtually and asks for a QR Code.
+Virtual user: any person who uses the app to line up virtually and asks for a ticket.

+User: Either a physical user or a virtual user.

 Ticket: QR/Bar code that permits you to enter inside the market at a certain time written on the ticket.
 (TBD!)

-Revision history Lorem ipsum, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Store, Market, Supermarket, Shop: Any building that provides goods and services in return for money and are connected to the CLup application.

+Revision history

+Group meetings: 1st meeting: Defined a very high level of what we want our application to be and what it will provide, by brainstorming scenarios and possible stakeholders’ needs and wants.
+Duration: 1.5h, 14/10/2020

+2nd meeting: Defined scenarios and some key World and Shared Phenomena.
+We categorized the shared phenomena into World/Machine controlled.

+Duration 1.5h, 17/10/2020

+3rd meeting: Revised the R&DD document of the last year’s group.

+Duration 1.5h, 24/10/2020

+4th meeting: Defined Use Cases

+Duration 1.5h, 14/11/2020

+5th meeting: Defined Functional Requirements, Domain Assumptions and Goals Duration 2h, 21/11/2020

 Reference documents Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.